jackmcarthur/berkeleygw-hydrogen-wfns/README.md

 # berkeleygw-hydrogen-wfns
 If you want to modify the BerkeleyGW package, it is wise to compare the outputs of new code (exchange integrals, transition matrix elements, orbital moments...) with published results.
-I recently wrote a routine for which the most obvious comparison was an analytical result for the hydrogen single-particle wavefunctions $\psi_{nlm\uparrow/\downarrow}$.
+I recently wrote a routine for which the most obvious comparison was an analytical result for the hydrogenic single-particle wavefunctions $\psi_{nlm\uparrow/\downarrow}$.

 The DFT wavefunctions typically used as inputs in BerkeleyGW would be insufficiently accurate for this purpose due to self-interaction error, so I instead implemented the exact form of the hydrogen wavefunctions in the BerkeleyGW WFN.h5 format.
 As BerkeleyGW stores the wavefunctions in plane wave components, this required the momentum-space representation of the hydrogen wavefunctions:[[1]](#1)